Jodenee/Voyager/docs/API Reference/Embed.md

 <br />

 ### **Embed:setThumbnail**(url **:** [*string*](https://create.roblox.com/docs/scripting/luau/strings)) **:** [*nil*](https://create.roblox.com/docs/scripting/luau/nil)
-This method overrides the embed's thumbnail with a new one.
+This method sets the embed's thumbnail.

+???+ note
+    If the embed already has a thumbnail it'll be overridden.

 ???+ warning
     Only HTTPs urls are supported for the url parameter.